-I give Wallace Community College per mission to release copies of my personal clinical/program documentation to clinical agencies as required by contractual agreements.
-These records will only be released to Human Resources or such centrally governed departments and include, but are NOT limited to: immunizations, TB skin tests, titer resu CPR, substance abuse screens, background che acknowledgements and verifications. ecks, essential functions/physician's statement, and clinical agency training Student Name (Print) WCC Student ID # Signature
+I give Wallace Community College permission to release copies of my personal clinical/program documentation to clinical agencies as required by contractual agreements.
+These records will only be released to Human Resources or such centrally governed departments and include, but are NOT limited to: immunizations, TB skin tests, titer results, CPR, substance abuse screens, background checks, essential functions/physician's statement, and clinical agency training acknowledgements and verifications.

+Student Name (Print)

+WCC Student ID #